 RGraph: HTML5 canvas graph library - Bar chart documentation

-The bar graph, along with the line chart, is probably the most configurable of all the charts available, simply because it's more common.
+The bar graph, along with the line chart, is probably the most configurable of all the charts available,

 The example file is here.